nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

  ![APIM Architecture](images/external/apim-mode.png)

 # Developer/Consumer Portal
 Developer portal is used by consumers (developers) to access the APIs.
 Developer portal can be customized.
 Developer portal is exposed via private IP in case of the internal mode APIM.
-DNS Considerations apply.
+DNS considerations apply.

  ![APIM Architecture](images/internal/dev-portal.png)